Are you interested in a Career with Animals? Did you know there are Ways to Make Money Working with Dogs?

 Most of these careers that make money working with dogs start by offering help to a neighbor, friend or relative to take of their pet while on vacation.

-- You can make money by walking a dog a couple of times a day.
+- You can make money by walking a dog twice a day.

 - Changing litter boxes.